-Legionnaires Disease: Legionella Bacteria in Hot Water Tanks
+Legionnaires Disease: Legionella Bacteria in Hot Water Heater Tanks

-The good news is that it is totally preventable.
+The good news is that Legionnaires Disease from hot water heaters is totally preventable.

 You need to be informed to protect your family’s health…